Are you doing enough to accommodate donor preferences?

-You know that no two donors are the same.
-So why would you assume that your entire donor base wants to engage with your organization in the same way?
-Yet too many nonprofits fail to accommodate donor preferences in their outreach!
+You know no two donors are the same.
+So why would you assume your entire donor base wants to engage with your organization in the same way?
+Still, too many nonprofits fail to accommodate donor preferences in their outreach!

 If you want to build strong relationships with your donors, they need to feel like they are being heard.
 Sure, you can get started by letting donors opt out of certain appeal mailings or your monthly newsletter.

 But it will take a lot more to truly accommodate donor preferences.
-We’re also going beyond the thinking of “what would I want to hear if I was a donor.”
-Because there are some real discrepancies between what nonprofit professionals think donors want, and what donors say they want!
+So, let’s go beyond the thinking of “what would I want to hear if I was a donor.”
+Because there are some real discrepancies between what nonprofit professionals think donors want and what donors say they want!

-For example, an Abila study found that 42 percent of nonprofit professionals felt they weren’t communicating frequently enough.
+In fact, an Abila study found 42 percent of nonprofit professionals felt they weren’t communicating frequently enough.
 However, only 4 percent of donors felt the same.
-But 65 percent of donors said they were content with the frequency they were contacted, and 27 percent believed nonprofits were already reaching out too often!
+Yet 65 percent of donors said they were content with the frequency they were contacted, and 27 percent believed nonprofits were already reaching out too often!

 Data doesn’t deceive.

-The disparity between nonprofits and donors on communication frequency we mentioned earlier should be enough evidence to not go with your gut!
+The disparity between nonprofits and donors on communication frequency we mentioned earlier should be enough evidence to not go with your gut.
+Luckily, you probably know a lot more about your donors’ preferences than you think!

 For example, let’s say you email a monthly impact report to your donors.
-But you notice these emails have low click rates compared to your other email communications.
+But you notice these emails have lower click rates than your other email communications.
 Your donor base may care more about quality than quantity.
 So, listen to your data, scale back, and send quarterly impact reports instead!

-Personalized ask strings are another great way to use data to accommodate donor preferences.
+Personalized ask strings are another great way your data can help you accommodate donor preferences.

-It may seem remedial but reaching donors with an ask that feels in the right ballpark is one way nearly every nonprofit already accommodates donor preferences.
-It’s a simple act that often goes overlooked.
+It may seem remedial, but reaching donors with an ask that feels in the right ballpark is one way nearly every nonprofit already accommodates donor preferences.
+It’s a simple act that’s often overlooked.

 If a donor’s last gift was $500 and your next ask gives options of $25, $50, or $75, you’ve missed an opportunity.
 And not just to raise more money!
 But also, to show donors you are aware of and trying to accommodate their giving tendencies and preferences.